EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop12-diy-intel-13gen-configuration-new.md

 * Can I upgrade my CPU later?

   Yes!
 If you ever need more performance in the future, you can upgrade to a new Mainboard with a new CPU on it.
-We publish step by step guides you can follow to do the upgrade yourself.
+We publish step-by-step guides you can follow to do the upgrade yourself.

 * Which Processor should I choose?